Fans Urge Akshay Kumar To Postpone Sooryavanshi Release

 MOVE SOORYAVANSHI TO 10APRIL pic.twitter.com/2ZTx7lRm3j

 Several industries are being affected by the outbreak including Hollywood and Bollywood, several studios have shut down productions and actors have also cancelled promotional tours for their upcoming films.
 If Rohit Shetty's Sooryavanshi postpones to a later date in April, it may face a box office impact as the release will clash with Ranveer Singh's 83.
-However, the makers have yet to share their point of view or make an announcement about the situation.
+However, the makers are yet to share their point of view or make an announcement about the situation.

 Directed by Rohit Shetty, Sooryavanshi will also star Ajay Devgn and Ranveer Singh in extended cameos.